Edmonton Economic Region Workforce Insights

 Conclusion

 The overall employment trend is positive, with strong growth in the past year.
-Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Health care and social assistance, Public administration.
+Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Health care and social assistance, Accommodation and food services.

 Monthly Regional Workforce Trends